 As elsewhere in Oman, security was always an issue.

 Things seem more peaceful now.

-Despite the desert, there is water, and where there is water there is life.
+Despite the desert, there is water.

 The adjoining village.